-- 1. Students will prepare a brief document describing the entire enrollment process specific to one tribal nation. - 2.
-In addition, they will analyze multiple perspectives regarding cultural and philosophical issues on the topic of American Indian identity and tribal membership.
+- 1. Students will prepare a brief document describing the entire enrollment process specific to one tribal nation. - In addition, they will analyze multiple perspectives regarding cultural and philosophical issues on the topic of American Indian identity and the use of blood quantum to determine membership.
 Each student will demonstrate required knowledge through research, presentation, and discussion.